About Teaching Manuals

-Case studies are often accompanied by teaching manuals or notes, which outline the basic premise of the case study, how it can be used within a course, learning objectives, assignment questions, a typical class discussion flow, and key takeaways.
-Teaching notes will often provide board plans, informational slides, exercises, and updates or epilogues to the case study.
-Faculty authors may also provide supplemental materials, such as “what happened next” cases, role play instructions and exercises, videos, or suggested readings.
-For more information or to obtain up to date copies of teaching notes, contact The Case Studies program at 617-495-8689 or HLSCasestudies@law.harvard.edu.
+Case studies are often accompanied by teaching manuals or notes (see sample product page below), which outline the basic premise of the case study, how it can be used within a course, learning objectives, assignment questions, a typical class discussion flow, and key takeaways.
+Teaching notes will often provide suggested readings,board plans, informational slides, exercises, and updates or epilogues to the case study.

-A case study discussion typically requires at least one class session to fully implement.
-Some multi-part cases or multi-player role plays will require more time.
-Problem solving workshop cases, for example, often employ four-day teaching plans.
+A case study typically requires at least one class session to fully implement.
+Some multi-part cases or multi-player role plays can require more than one class session.
+Problem solving workshop cases, for example, often employ two- or four-day teaching plans.